Dream Daddy - Review

 The backgrounds are a little less interesting, with not a lot changing over the course of the game.
 It would have been nice if the details that were used in the repetitive backgrounds changed over time as you played more of the game, or just something was different to make the repetitive nature of the game more new and different.

 Similar criticisms about repetition can be launched at the music.
 The songs are all relatively benign and unintrusive to the game, but they're also not worth listening to, with the exception of the main theme song.
-After the first date, I pretty much played the game on mute because the music and the voices from the characters added almost nothing to the experience.
+After the first date, I pretty much played the game on mute because the music and the voices of the characters added almost nothing to the experience.

 TL;DR (Conclusion)